svarsha4/Spotify_Recommendation_Project/README.md

 ### Business Problem

-Our project uses SAS code to investigate whether certain metrics are useful for predicting a certain music genre.
+This project uses SAS code to investigate whether certain metrics are useful for predicting a certain music genre.
 Specifically, this project aims to determine if a certain music genre belongs to rock or a genre other than rock.